-The Corporation maintains the 1992 Equity Participation Plan pursuant to which stock option grants and long-term incentive awards have been made to executive officers in 1998 and also maintains the 1986 Equity Participation Plan (collectively, the "Equity Plans").
+The Corporation maintains the 1992 Equity Participation Plan pursuant to which stock option grants and long-term incentive awards have been made to executive officers in 1999 and also maintains the 1986 Equity Participation Plan (collectively, the "Equity Plans").
 The Equity Plans are intended to provide a means of encouraging the acquisition of an ownership interest in the Corporation by employees, including executive officers, who contribute materially by managerial, scientific or other innovative means to the success of the Corporation, thereby increasing their motivation for and interest in the Corporation's long-term success.

-The 1986 Equity Participation Plan has expired, and no additional awards can be made under such plan.
-However, all awards outstanding on the expiration date remain in full force and effect in accordance with its terms.
+The 1986 Equity Participation Plan has expired, and no additional awards can be made under the plan.
+However, all awards outstanding on the expiration date remain in effect in accordance with its terms.
 Only stock option awards are currently outstanding under the 1986 Equity Participation Plan.

-The number of long-term incentive or stock option awards granted to an executive officer is based principally on such officer's position and the compensation practices of the Consumer Company Group.
-The Compensation Committee's policy is for the value of such awards, on an annualized basis, to be within the third quartile with respect to similar awards made by the companies comprising such group.
-In implementing such policy, the Compensation Committee does not determine the size of such grants by reference to the amount and value of awards currently held by an executive officer.
-However, the Compensation Committee takes into account the timing and size of prior grants to an executive officer.
-The payout resulting from any long-term incentive or stock option award is based on the growth in the book value and market value, respectively, of the Corporation's common stock subsequent to the grant of such awards.
+The number of long-term incentive or stock option awards granted to an executive officer is based principally on the officer's position and the compensation practices of the Consumer Company Group.
+The Compensation Committee's policy is for the value of the awards, on an annualized basis, to be within the third quartile (that quartile between the 50th and 75th percentiles) with respect to similar awards made by the companies comprising the group.
+In implementing the policy, the Compensation Committee does not determine the size of the grants by reference to the amount and value of awards currently held by an executive officer.
+However, the Compensation Committee takes into account the timing and nature of prior grants to an executive officer.
+The payout resulting from any long-term incentive or stock option award is based on the growth in the book value (plus the applicable dividend rate) and market value, respectively, of the Corporation's common stock subsequent to the grant of the awards.

 The 1992 Plan employs book value through the use of participation shares and dividend shares, each of which, when awarded, is credited to a participant's memorandum account.
-For a description of the material terms of participation share awards pursuant to the 1992 Plan, see note 1 to the table above entitled "Long-Term Incentive Plans - Awards in 1998."
+For a description of the material terms of participation share awards pursuant to the 1992 Plan, see note 5 to the table above entitled "Summary Compensation Table."
+No grants of participation shares were made in 1999 and it is the intent of the Compensation Committee that no further awards of participation shares will be made.

 The Equity Plans also employ market value as a basis for rewarding past performance and as a motivation for future performance through the use of tax-qualified and nonqualified stock options.
-For a description of the material terms of stock option grants pursuant to the Equity Plans, see note 1 to the table above entitled "Option Grants in 1998."
+For a description of the material terms of stock option grants pursuant to the Equity Plans, see note 1 to the table above entitled "Option Grants in 1999."